The OSU Board of Trustees is grieved to announce that Trustee Eder passed away on March 12, 2023.

 Until her retirement in 2014, Michele Longo Eder practiced law on the Oregon coast for 35 years, with a focus on the representation of families and small businesses, and an emphasis on marine and fisheries law.

-In partnership with her husband, Robert “Bob” Eder, Ms. Eder is a shareholder in Argos, Inc. and owner-operators of a commercial fishing vessel.
+In partnership with her husband, Bob Eder, Ms. Eder was a shareholder in Argos, Inc. and are owner-operators of a commercial fishing vessel.
 Using species-specific "pot" gear, Mr. Eder and his crew catch Dungeness crab and sablefish, a deep-water groundfish.
 Their vessel also engages in collaborative scientific ocean research with state and federal agencies and universities.

 Ms. Eder earned her bachelor’s degree from Johns Hopkins University in 1976 and her law degree from Lewis & Clark Law School in 1979.